 All time lines of the run file's solvent program may be edited while the pump is running, as may the maximum and minimum pressures, and the equilibration time.
 Any changes take effect as soon as the cursor leaves each field.
-However, the changes are saved only when the /Save File/ command is selected below Equilibration Time (P2000 and P200) or Gradient Curve (P4000).
+However, the changes are saved only when the /Save File/ command is selected below Gradient Curve (P4000).